Pricing

 What is a payment facilitator (PayFac)?

 A payment facilitator (PayFac) is a licensed entity that allows businesses to accept online payments without opening their own merchant accounts with banks or card networks.
-The PayFac holds a master merchant account and onboards multiple sub-merchants under it.
+The PayFac holds a master account (also referred to as a master merchant account) and manages sub-merchant funding, ensuring timely payouts and financial oversight for its sub-merchants.

 Becoming a payment facilitator means you’re taking ownership of the payment experience.
 Instead of sending your users elsewhere to handle payments, you’re bringing that capability in-house while someone else handles the regulatory and technical complexity.